Rio de Janeiro

 Deodoro

 The Deodoro Line is a regional rail line on an east-west alignment.
 It runs from Deodoro in the west to Central do Brasil in the east, serving 19 stations.
-As of June 2020, all services through operate on to the Santa Cruz line.
+It through-operates onto the Santa Cruz and Japeri lines outside of midday hours.

 Santa Cruz

 The Santa Cruz Line is a regional rail line on an east-west alignment.
-It runs from Santa Cruz in the west to Deodoro in the east, serving 17 stations.
-As of June 2020, all services through operate on to the Deodoro line - before this, services operated express to Central do Brasil together with the Japeri line.
+It runs from Santa Cruz in the west to Central do Brasil via Deodoro in the east, serving 23 stations.
+Outside of midday hours, it through-operates onto the Deodoro Line as a local, skipping Silva Freire station.

 Japeri

 The Japeri Line is a regional rail line on an northwest-southeast alignment.
 It runs from Japeri in the northwest to Central do Brasil in the southeast, serving 20 stations.
-Services run express between Deodoro and Central do Brasil
+From the start of service to the end of the AM rush, outbound trains run local on the Deodoro Line, and the reverse occurs for inbound trains from the start of the PM rush to end of service - these trains skip Silva Freire entirely (which is only served during midday).

 Paracambi